Does 2011 Chevy Malibu Require Synthetic Oil

 Does a 2011 Malibu Use Synthetic Oil?

 A 2011 Malibu does not require synthetic oil.
-The oil type that is recommended for your vehicle can be found in the owner’s manual.
+The recommended oil type for your vehicle can be found in the owner’s manual.

 What Type of Oil Does a 2011 Chevy Malibu Take?